20 (almost) free things to do in Townsville

 COST: With paddles at $12 a pop, you’ve got some cash spare for a bowl of warm nuts.

-The exhibition is a permanent fixture of the Great Gallery, where visitors can explore the recreated bow of the ship and floor plan of the original layout, learning more about its history and unfortunate demise (after being sent from England to catch the infamous Bounty mutineers, the ship sank off the coast of Cape York in 1791 when it struck the Great Barrier Reef).
+The HMS Pandora is the star attraction and a permanent fixture of the Great Gallery, where visitors can explore the recreated bow of the ship and floor plan of the original layout, learning more about its history and unfortunate demise (after being sent from England to catch the infamous Bounty mutineers, the ship sank off the coast of Cape York in 1791 when it struck the Great Barrier Reef).

 If the sailing life doesn’t intrigue, there are plenty of other exhibitions on display to check out, ranging from the reef and enchanted rainforests to creepy crawlies and giant reptiles who ruled our ancient lands.